callbellchat/callbell-public-docs/docs/bot/editor/actions/logic/google_spreadsheet.md

 ## 7. Handling Failures

 In case of an API failure, you can store the failure response in a dedicated variable for future analysis or retries.
-You can imagine some logic that would check the failure and retry with a "jump" action.
+You can, for instance, imagine some logic that would check the failure and retry with a "jump" action.

 # Best Practices: